Building your own skis

 This is my board, the only one of its kind in the world.
 Of course, there is a template, so it can be duplicated.
 I can make as many boards as I want.
 Of course, it meets JIS standards, so it is properly recognized as a product

-When I actually made it, it was much cooler in person than what I had imagined in my head.
-The more I looked at it, the cooler it looked.
-The shape and graphics are so cool that it makes me tremble when I think that it's the only board in the world.
+When I actually made it, the real thing was much cooler than what I had imagined in my head.
+The more I look at it, the cooler it gets.
+The shape and graphics are so cool that it gives me chills to think that it's the only board of its kind in the world.
+I can't help but

-The boards are still soft when they're warm after pressing, so the stiffness will apparently settle down after about a week.
-Although I made the board thinking that a softer board would be better, when I bent it under my weight, it felt a little too soft.
-If
+The board is still soft when it's warm after pressing, so it seems it will settle down after about a week.
+Right now, even though I made the board with the intention of making it "a little softer," when I put my weight on it and bend it, it feels a little too soft.
+It

-it could settle down a bit more and become the softness I like, that would be great.
+would be perfect if it settles down a bit more and becomes the softness I like.

-All that's left now is to actually ride it on the snow and test how it feels.
-It's
+All that's left is to actually ride it on the snow and test how it feels.

-only just September, but I can't wait for winter to arrive.
-I'll definitely be taking these boards with me when the ski resorts open early in November.
+It's only the beginning of September, but I can't wait for winter.
+I'll definitely be carrying this board with me when the ski resorts open early in November.

 I can't stay happy forever..

-Now, there is one concern I noticed after actually making the boards:
+Now, there's one concern that became apparent after actually making the board:

 the amount of waste.

-The photo above shows only a small part of the trash that was generated during the cutting process.
+The photo above only shows a small portion of the waste generated during the cutting process.

-As people who are allowed to venture into nature and enjoy themselves, we cannot accept the idea of leaving a lot of trash behind and then skiing freely in the powder snow with a "Yahoo!"
+As people who are allowed to venture into nature and play there, we cannot accept people leaving a large amount of trash behind while skiing down the powder hands-free and shouting "Yay!"

 As you know, burning wood as garbage requires transportation and fuel for combustion, which results in the emission of greenhouse gases.
 Also, since wood is mixed with fine metals such as fiberglass, it must be treated as industrial waste

-says, "This garbage problem is one of the things that we need to solve in the future."
+Nagai himself says, "This garbage problem is one of the things that needs to be solved in the future."

 Voltage Design is currently working on turning the wood scraps that are produced during board production into smartphone cases and accessories, but this is not enough.
 They are constantly searching for more effective, radical solutions